-S. Ajey et.al [14] focuses on the performance of a LTE system with two transmit antennas and two receive antennas in a frequency selective fading environment.
-The 4G wireless systems predominately employ MIMO with an OFDM system.
+One of the research focuses on the performance of a LTE system with two transmit-antennas and two receive antennas in a frequency selective fading environment.
+4G wireless systems predominately employ MIMO with an OFDM system.
 Like other 4G systems LTE also employs MIMO-OFDM physical layer.
-MIMO helps in increasing the through put where as OFDM converts a frequency selective fading channel to multiple flat fading sub-channels facilitating easy equalization process.
-It is proposed that LTE system should mandatorily support 2x2 MIMO setup communication.
+MIMO helps in increasing the through put whereas OFDM converts a frequency selective fading channel to multiple flat fading sub-channels facilitating easy equalization.
+It is proposed that LTE system should mandatorily support 2x2 MIMO setup.
 The performance of the MIMO system is better than that of a single antenna based system either in terms of performance (diversity) or through put as in the case of transmit diversity or spatial multiplexing respectively.

-A novel analytical method for BER and FER estimation of bit-loaded coded MIMO-OFDM systems operating over frequency-selective quasistatic channels with non ideal interleaving is developed by M. M. Avval et.al [15].
+A novel analytical method for BER and FER estimation of bit-loaded coded MIMO-OFDM systems operating over frequency-selective quasistatic channels with non-ideal interleaving is developed later.
 The presented numerical results illustrate that the proposed analysis technique provides an accurate estimation of the BER of loaded BICM-MIMO-OFDM systems.
 This allows the system performance analysis without resorting to lengthy simulations.
 In the case of bit loading, the relative performance of bit-loading algorithms for coded OFDM is system dependent, and thus, some care should be given to the selection of loading algorithms for coded OFDM systems.
 The proposed SL (Selected Loading) algorithm guarantees the best performance, at a cost of somewhat higher complexity, when performing loading.
 Adaptive interleaving has been confirmed to be an interesting alternative and addition to bit loading in coded OFDM.